 Many countries all over the world receive foreign aid from the United States, but there are a few that receive significant amounts.
-Iraq received over $5 billion in 2016, Afghanistan also receives over $5 billion, Israel received over $3 billion, and Egypt and Jordan each received over $1 billion in aid.
+Iraq received over $5 billion in 2016, Afghanistan also receives several billion, Israel received over $3 billion, and Egypt and Jordan each received over $1 billion in aid.
 These countries receive a significant amount of military aid.
 In fact, all of Israel’s $3.1 billion was in military aid.

 Other nations have received economic and development aid.
 Countries in Africa received about 32% of U.S. aid.
 Nations that benefit include Nigeria, Kenya, Ethiopia, and Tanzania.
 About 31% of U.S. aid is spent in the Middle East, while 25% is spent in Asia.